Ablation for Arrhythmias

 Follow the instructions you were provided before leaving the hospital.
 Most people can return to their normal activities the day after they leave the hospital, with a few exceptions.
 For the first week after the procedure:

-• Don’t drive until your doctor says you can.
+- Don’t drive until your health care professional says you can.

 Call 911 if:

-• The spot begins to swell, or fluids drain from it.
+- The puncture spot begins to swell, or fluids drain from it.